Law enforcement requests

 No. The CLOUD Act amends US law to make clear that law enforcement may compel US-based service providers to disclose data that is in their “possession, custody, or control” regardless of where the data is located.
 This law, however, does not change any of the legal and privacy protections that previously applied to law enforcement requests for data – and those protections continue to apply.
 Microsoft adheres to the same principles and customer commitments related to government demands for user data.

-In the first half of 2022, Microsoft received 5,560 legal demands for consumer data from law enforcement in the United States.
-Of those, 96 warrants sought content data which was stored outside of the United States.
+In the second half of 2022, Microsoft received 4,908 legal demands for consumer data from law enforcement in the United States.
+Of those, 53 warrants sought content data which was stored outside of the United States.

-In the same time frame, Microsoft received 41 legal demands from law enforcement in the United States for commercial enterprise customers who purchased more than 50 seats.
-Of those demands, there were no disclosures of content data related to a non-US enterprise customer whose data was stored outside of the United States.
+In the same time frame, Microsoft received 62 legal demands from law enforcement in the United States for commercial enterprise customers who purchased more than 50 seats.
+Of those demands, there were content data disclosures related to 4 non-US enterprise customers whose data was stored outside of the United States.

-In the first half of 2022, there were zero disclosures of Dynamics 365 data belonging to enterprise customers.
+In the second half of 2022, there were zero disclosures of Dynamics 365 data belonging to enterprise customers.

-In the first half of 2022, there were zero disclosures of Azure content data belonging to a commercial, public sector, or educational customer.
+In the second half of 2022, there were zero disclosures of Azure content data belonging to a commercial, public sector, or educational customer.

 Yes.
 Microsoft gives prior notice to its enterprise customers of any third-party requests for their data, except where prohibited by law.
 We also provide our enterprise customers with notice upon expiration of a valid and applicable nondisclosure order.
 Except in the most limited circumstances, we believe governments can obtain information directly from our enterprise customers without jeopardizing investigations or risking harm to individuals, just as they did before the customer moved to the cloud.
 For the same reason, we believe that our enterprise customers can, except in the most exceptional circumstances, be notified about government requests for their data.